VictoriaMatthew/North-America-Retail-Sales-Optimization-Analysis-/README.md

 Tables Subcategory has a total of 34 profucts */
 ```
 ## Results/Findings
-- Products from Chairs and Bookcases Subcategory has the fasted delivery rate of averagly 32 Days.
+- Products from Chairs and Bookcases Subcategory has the fasted delivery rate of averagly 32 Days
 - Customers in Home Office Segment gets their product delivered faster with the average of 31 days as compared to the Coporate Segemrnt which takes averagly 35 Days
-- The fastest Deliverd product is Sauder Camden County Barrister Bookcase, Planked Cherry Finish and is delivered with 0-24 hours
+- The fastest Deliverd product is Sauder Camden County Barrister Bookcase, Planked Cherry Finish and it is delivered within 0-24 hours
 - It takes approximatly 31 weeks to get Bush Mission Pointe Library product deliverd to customer after ordring
+- 50.1% of the Stores profit is generated feom the Subcategory Chair
+- The Consumer segment generates the hightest profit of approximatly $35,427 contributing to 48.7% of the Store's profit margin
 -